Advanced Container Management

 cd063dff352d registry.redhat.io/rhscl/httpd-24-rhel7:latest /usr/bin/run-http...
 6 minutes ago Exited (0) 5 seconds ago 0.0.0.0:10000->8000/tcp rhel7-port-map

-3. Start the container and confirm with the start
+3. Start the container and confirm:

 [user1@server30 ~]$ podman start rhel7-port-map